 Annually, more than 150,000 Americans are diagnosed with cancer during their reproductive years (younger than age 45).
 This diagnosis can quickly derail any plans to start a family and in some cases can make it physically impossible to get pregnant.
 Cancer treatment – surgery, radiation, chemotherapy or hormonal therapy – can directly or indirectly lead to infertility.
-This means it is extremely important for cancer patients to gather information on fertility preservation prior to receiving treatment.
+This means it is extremely important for cancer patients to gather information on the technological advances in fertility preservation prior to receiving treatment.

 How cancer treatment can affect fertility